Excursion to the Mekong Delta in 2, 3, 4 or 5 days, what to do?

 Visit the Mekong Delta in 2 days

 In just 2 days, it's best to focus on one destination in the Mekong Delta.
 Many travellers then concentrate on Can Tho city, capital of the Mekong Delta.
 It is home to three floating markets: Cai Rang, Phung Hiep and Phong Dien.
 To enjoy their incredible atmosphere, it is best to go there very early in the morning so to sleep on the spot the day before.
 Can Tho offers other tourist attractions such as its religious heritage, its land markets and night markets, its beautiful rice fields and villages, crafts or old houses.
-Some travellers prefer more confidential destinations like Cai Be, which also has a floating market, but certainly smaller than Can Tho.
+Some travellers prefer more confidential destinations like Cai Be, which also has a floating market, but is certainly smaller than Can Tho.

 Visit the Mekong Delta in 3 days

 In 3 days, you will be able to discover two destinations in the Mekong Delta with, of course, a visit to a floating market.
 You can, for example, go to Ben Tre, a destination off the beaten path of the Mekong Delta.
-An oasis of tranquility and rustic authenticity is considered throughout Vietnam as the "land of coconut palms" that offers superb cycling, beautiful local crafts and the opportunity to sleep with the locals.
+An oasis of tranquility and rustic authenticity is considered throughout Vietnam as the "land of coconut palms" that offers superb cycling, beautiful local crafts and the opportunity to stay with the locals.
 Then, continue to Can Tho to attend the morning of the third day at one of the three floating markets of Can Tho.

 Some travellers will choose to discover Vinh Long and its charming green island of An Binh then Sa Dec to walk in the footsteps of Marguerite Duras, the famous French novelist that had lived there while her mother ran the provincial school between 1928 and 1932.
 Nicknamed "The Garden of Cochinchina" during the colonial era, it is still traditional for Sa Dec to cultivate plants and flowers.